sheehui/tp/docs/DeveloperGuide.md

 including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

-The UI that is displayed has 6 main tabs to switch between.
+The UI that is displayed has 6 main states to switch between.
  1. `PERSON_LIST_PANEL`
  2. `CONTACT`
  3. `POLICIES`